michiard/CLOUDS-LAB/C-S.md

 ## Writing (Textual) Output Data in the Reducer

-This is the class you're looking for:: `org.apache.hadoop.mapreduce.lib.output.TextOutputFormat<K,V>`
+This is the class you're looking for: `org.apache.hadoop.mapreduce.lib.output.TextOutputFormat<K,V>`

 Precisely, this is the class hierarchy: